Nuno Miguel Cerqueira Dias: Retirement

 After retiring from competitive swimming, he still had some participation in triathlons and open water competitions.
 He won the river Tejo crossing competition in one of the first editions of the event recent era.
 He also completed the Seville marathon, already in 2012, under the three-hour mark with the time of 2h57m.

 He was member of Sport Algés e Dafundo directive structure in 2004, and around that time started also to teach and coach the younger swimming group ages at the club.
 He would start working for the Portuguese Swimming Federation one year later in 2005, where among other jobs he was responsible for the master’s national program and later became the Open Water National Coach, responsibility that took him to the 2008 Olympic Games where he coached Arseniy Lavrentyev and Daniela Inácio.

 Known as the speaker of many Portuguese swimming and triathlon competitions, as well as some athletics ones, he was also the speaker of some international triathlons and open water events, like the Eilat European Triathlon competition in April 2012, and the World Championships Triathlon Series Madrid in 2012 and 2013.
 The collaboration he had in these and other events with the Portuguese Triathlon Federation ended up in the invitation for him to take the job as the Federation General Manager in March 2014, which he accepted.
 He was also for several years the swimming commentator and analyst of SportTv, a TV Portuguese sport channel.

-His second to none determination, strong mind and single minded focus, that kindly gave him the nickname of “animal” by his colleagues and adversaries, produced during his career swimming efforts and performances that remained in the memory of those who witnessed them.